csst-sociotech/csst2022/docs/index.md

 For breakfast, see [Accommodation](#accomodation).

-Other meals will be either provided by the event or self-paid and reimbursed.
+Other meals will be either provided by the event or self-paid and reimbursed (please keep receipts).
+Meals will include small group reservations at restaurants around town, with sign up sheets during the event.

 # Reimbursement

 Thanks to support from the NSF, the Sloan Foundation, and the Texas iSchool, we are able to provide travel, meals, and accomodation, as discussed above.
 Details for filing reimbursements will be provided before the event.
 Please keep all receipts for reimbursement.

+# Packing List

+Everyone:

+- hot weather clothes (temps could hit 100° in the afternoons)
+- hat
+- sunscreen
+- refillable water bottle
+- swimming clothes/towel (for optional Thursday afternoon trip to Barton Springs)
+- lightweight sweater (air conditioning can sometimes go awry)

+Additionall required for Campers:

+- towel
+- soap

+# Covid policies

+Masks will be optional and we will have masks available on site.

+We are asking everyone to take a rapid test prior to departing for travel, and not to attend if positive, or if a member of your household is testing positive.
+Additional rapid tests will be available at the Monday evening welcome session (and each day).

 [^1]: [Laura Dabbish, CMU](http://www.lauradabbish.com/) was listed as a mentor, but unfortunately cannot attend; she sends her regrets.